ashishtele/ashishtele.github.io/_posts/2023-05-14-LLM_Resources.md

 I found this guide useful and practical.
 I have been experimenting with a few of its suggestions, and it serves as a good starting point that you can build upon and iterate.

 * [Building RAG-based LLM Applications for Production](https://www.anyscale.com/blog/a-comprehensive-guide-for-building-rag-based-llm-applications-part-1)

+A practical guide on how to develop a RAG-based LLM application from scratch, scale, evaluate, and serve the application in a highly scalable manner.

 Thank you!